jfcloutier/karma_system/design_notes/som.md

 An exploration tendency corresponds to high responsiveness to stress (the CA tends to "mix things up" when stressed).

-A CA's responsiveness to stress is set once, when it is added to the SOM.
-It is set with probabilities designed to generate a gaussian distribution across all CAs, whereby most CAs more or less balance exploration vs exploitation.
+The parameters that determine a CA's responsiveness to stress are set once, when it is added to the SOM.
+They are set separately for each CA with probabilities designed to generate a gaussian distribution across all CAs, whereby most CAs begin and go though their entire lives with a set balance between exploration vs exploitation tendencies.

 ## Holarchy and specialization

-The CAs in the SOM is no longer referred to as composing a *hierarchy* but, more accurately, a *holarchy*.
+The CAs in the SOM can be referred to as composing a *hierarchy* but, more accurately, as constituting a *holarchy*.
 This provides a better framework for the concept of *specialization* within the SOM.

 > "Holarchy: a whole that is a part of other wholes, while simultaneously containing parts that are whole in themselves." - Arthur Koestler